U.S. drone strike in Syria kills ISIS leader who was plotting attacks in Europe, U.S. military says

 Most of those killed by U.S. strikes in the rebel-held Idlib province over the past years were members of al Qaeda offshoot Horas al-Din, which is Arabic for "Guardians of Religion."
 The group includes hardcore al Qaeda members who broke away from Hayat Tahrir al-Sham, the strongest insurgent group in Idlib province.

 In February, a drone strike killed two men local activists initially identified as Horas al-Din members.
-The Observatory later said one of them was a senior member of ISIS.
+The Observatory later said one of the two killed was a senior member of ISIS.

-Despite the defeat of ISIS in Syria in March 2019, ISIS sleeper cells still conduct attacks around Syria and Iraq where they once declared a "caliphate."

-The U.S. military killed other ISIS leaders in Syria over the past few years.

-Last month, it said a helicopter raid led by its forces in northeast Syria left senior ISIS leader Hamza al-Homsi dead and four American service members and a working dog wounded.

-In February 2021, Abu Ibrahim al-Hashimi al-Qurayshi, was killed in a U.S. raid in northwest Syria.
-ISIS founder Abu Bakr al-Baghdadi was hunted down by the Americans in a raid in October 2019.
+ISIS founder Abu Bakr al-Baghdadi was hunted down by the Americans in a raid in Idlib in October 2019.
+His successor, Abu Ibrahim al-Hashimi al-Qurayshi, was also killed in a U.S. raid in February 2022 in northwest Syria.

-In October, the leader of ISIS, Abu al-Hassan al-Hashimi al-Qurayshi, was killed in battle with Syrian rebels in southern Syria.
+In October, Syrian rebels killed the group's leader, Abu al-Hassan al-Hashimi al-Qurayshi, and he has since been repalced by Abu al-Hussein al-Husseini al-Qurayshi.

+None of the al-Qurayshis are believed to be related.
+Al-Qurayshi isn't their real name but comes from Quraish, the name of the tribe to which Islam's Prophet Muhammad belonged.
+ISIS claims its leaders hail from this tribe and "al-Qurayshi" serves as part of an ISIS leader's nom de guerre.

 for more features.